 If I have a number of different ISAs of the same type, can I amalgamate them into one?

-If you have several Cash ISAs covering a number of tax years, you can amalgamate them without any loss of tax concessions, providing the transfers are arranged correctly.
+If you have several Cash ISAs covering a number of tax years, you can amalgamate them without any loss of tax concessions, provided the transfers are arranged correctly so take advice!

 Stocks and Shares ISAs and Innovative Finance ISAs

 Historically, ISAs have been built up over the years with accounts being created with different providers.

 Today, investment platforms can be used to amalgamate an individual’s various ISA accounts.
 Using an investment platform, your Stocks and Shares ISAs can be re-registered under one provider (known as a ‘wrapper’) but the funds are retained within their individual account.

 With your funds under one roof, you have greater flexibility and choice of funds.
 You also get fewer reports!